 At the sound of a fire alarm or if you are instructed to evacuate, leave your work/living area immediately and proceed to the nearest exit, and leave the building.
-If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify Concord Police and Concord Fire by dialing 911.
+If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and dial 911, or notify UNH Security Services (603) 641-4124, UNH Dispatch (603) 862-1212, or Manchester Fire Department 911.

 - 1. Remain Calm - 2.
-Do NOT use elevators.
-Use the stairs. - 3.
-Assist the physically impaired.
-If he/she is unable to exit without using an elevator, secure a safe location near a stairwell and immediately inform Concord Police or the responding fire department of the individual's location. - 4.
+Do NOT use Elevators.
+Use the stairs. - Assist the physically impaired.
+If he/she unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform UNH Security officers or the responding Fire Department of the individual's location. - 4.
 Proceed to a clear area at least 150 feet from the building.
 Keep all walkways clear for emergency vehicles. - 5.
 Make sure all personnel are out of the building. - 6.
-Do not re-enter the building!
-Wait for instructions.
-The Concord Police or Fire Department will announce when it is safe to re-enter the building.
+Do not re-enter the building.